carlkrg/AP-Agros-Uni-Project/README.md

 ### Data

-For this project, I used data from [Our World in Data](https://ourworldindata.org/).
+For this project, we used data from [Our World in Data](https://ourworldindata.org/).
 The dataset can be found [here](https://github.com/owid/owid-datasets/blob/master/datasets/Agricultural%20total%20factor%20productivity%20(USDA)/Agricultural%20total%20factor%20productivity%20(USDA).csv).

 ### Structure of the methods
 All of the following methods are contained in the class Group01, and the analyses are made in the Showcase notebook.